 Introduction

 At QLESS, we have been helping customer-facing teams optimize their operations for nearly two decades.
-For this paper, we analyzed data from 11 million service interactions across DMVs, healthcare, higher education, and retail.
+For this paper, we analyzed data from 11 million service transactions across DMVs, healthcare, higher education, and retail.
 One issue we saw time and time again is the out sized impact that a small number of customers have on the service time.

 In fact, we typically see that half of a team's active service time is spent helping just 9-16% of customers!
 With the other half of their time, teams are able to serve the other 84-91%.

 The fact that some customers take much longer to resolve than others is consistent with our intuition, although the amount of time they take up can be surprising.
-Buried in this reality is the truly counter-intuitive insight.
+Buried in this reality is the truly counter-intuitive insight:

 The more time that is spent helping a customer, the more additional time they are likely to need; continuing to service a customer extends the remaining service time instead of reducing it.